 If you cannot agree a deal you can get help from the Land Registry to set up a tribunal.
 A tribunal can determine who the legal owner of the property is.

 How can you remove squatters from your house in the United Kingdom?
 As a rule you should remove squatters using an interim possession order (IPO).
 Another method of removing squatters is by making a full claim for possession.

 It is best to get legal advice from a solicitor if you need any help making a claim for possession.

 Never use physical force to remove the squatters yourself.
 Using, or threatening to use, force is committing a crime in the United Kingdom.

 The court then sends confirmation of your IPO a few days' later.
 The court will also send you documents to hand over to the squatters.
 You should give them these court papers within 48 hours.

 After getting served with an IPO, the squatters can get sent to prison if they fail to:

 How do you get final possession of your property?
 You must make a claim for possession.
-You can either perform this on your IPO application form or do it online.
+You can either do the possession claim online or perform it on your IPO application form.

 You cannot use an interim possession order if you are: